| USBA_HCDI_DUP_INTER_REQ(9F) | Kernel Functions for Drivers | USBA_HCDI_DUP_INTER_REQ(9F) |

 The USBA framework initiates interrupt operations through the usba_hcdi_pipe_intr_xfer(9E) entry point.
 It provides an initial USB interrupt request as an argument.
 When the HCD driver has interrupt data to return, it needs to duplicate that initial interrupt request each time that it submits data through the usba_hcdi_cb(9F) function.
 In addition to duplicating the request, callers may also need to increase the pipe handle's request count.
 For more information, see usba_hcdi_pipe_intr_xfer(9E).

-the maximum amount of data needed for this request.
-The amount of data will
+describe the maximum amount of data needed for this request.
+The amount of

 flags should depend on the caller's context.
 If